JetBrains/junie-guidelines/guidelines/typescript/vue/nuxt/guidelines.md

 - Use async/await for asynchronous operations
 - Use template literals for string concatenation

-**Explanation:**
-- ESLint and Prettier help maintain consistent code style
-- Modern JavaScript features improve code readability and maintainability

-## Nuxt.js Best Practices
+## Nuxt Best Practices
 - Use Composition API with `<script setup>` for components
 - Leverage auto-imports for Vue and Nuxt composables
 - Use Nuxt modules instead of manual configurations
 - Implement proper error handling with error.vue

-**Explanation:**
-- Nuxt 3 has a different architecture than Nuxt 2, focusing on Vite, Vue 3, and TypeScript
-- The Composition API provides better type safety and code organization

 ## Directory Structure
-- Follow Nuxt.js 3 standard directory structure for better organization and auto-imports
+- Follow Nuxt 3 standard directory structure for better organization and auto-imports
 - Keep generated directories (.nuxt, .output, node_modules) untouched
 - Store stylesheets, fonts, and images in the assets directory
 - Place Vue components in the components directory, organized by feature